 Most food banks get a ton of staple foods, but they’re often lacking in spices and condiments.
-Although salt and pepper aren’t essential, hungry people do use and greatly appreciate seasonings.
-Salt, pepper, mayonnaise, mustard, ketchup, and Sriracha are versatile items that can improve the taste of many dishes.
+Salt, pepper, mayonnaise, mustard, ketchup, and Sriracha are versatile items that can be donated along with food.

 Call, email, or write a letter to your local and state representatives about the importance of food banks and the work they do to feed the hungry in your community.
 Before you contact your representative, educate yourself by reading about current legislation and how you can become a hunger relief advocate.

 11. Arrange to donate leftovers from your party.

 Some venues have strict rules about what to do with leftover food from a catered party.
 If you’re hosting a holiday event with catered food, try to choose a venue that doesn’t throw out leftover food for health or liability reasons.
 And if your local food bank won’t accept leftovers, ask if they can suggest another organization that will accept this type of food donation.

 12. Remember that people are in need year-round.

 It’s great to help your local food bank around Thanksgiving and Christmas, but some food banks have a surplus of food in the fall and winter and a dearth in the summer months.
 Remember that people are in need of food all the time.
 If you want to donate food year-round, think about giving items on the first day of every month, or plan to evenly space out your donations throughout the calendar year.

 This article originally ran in 2016; it has been updated for 2022.